semgrep/semgrep-docs/docs/experiments/join-mode/recursive-joins.md

 |getUser    |fetch      |
 |...        |...        |

-The join conditions selects rows which meet the conditions.
+The join conditions select rows which meet the conditions.

 - Match when a method with user input has a $SINK that is the $CALLER in the pseudo-callgraph.